allanmbrunes/OCI_ansible_sendgrid/README.md

 ## Table of Contents

-The Sendgrid tool develops an interface with any cloud infrastructure (OCI, AWS , GCP and Azure among others) to send emails through SMTP for standard operations.
+The Sendgrid tool/plugin develops an interface with any cloud infrastructure (OCI, AWS , GCP and Azure among others) to send emails through SMTP for standard operations.

 ## Use Cases